This Toronto Man Had a Headache For 12 Years—But One Doctor Wouldn’t Give Up on a Cure

 But Lay says, “I was raised to think that there’s always hope.
 I never say, ‘I’m done, there’s nothing else to do.’”

-An Innovative Procedure Locates the CSF Leak
+An Innovative Procedure

 Lay suggested Chris try various approaches that sometimes helped other patients in pain, including meditation, acupuncture and medications.
 Then, in 2014, Lay sent Chris to Los Angeles for a surgery to alleviate his symptoms.
 The doctor reduced the protective sheath at the bottom of Chris’s spine, forcing more fluid back up to the brain.
 It helped for two years.